 All services welcome and encourage parents to come and visit our unique pre-kindergaren programs.
 We encourage you to call and make a time with the educators, to ensure they are available to discuss your questions.

-Please note: Children are not required to commence school until 6 years of age.
+Please note: Children are not required to start school until 6 years of age.
 A child’s kindergarten readiness takes into account the child’s developmental level and social readiness, as well as their age.
 Please speak to your Maternal and Child Health Nurse or Early Childhood Educator to discuss your child’s readiness for pre-kindergarten.

 The aim of this policy is to ensure the fair allocation of pre-kindergarten places for those services participating in the Greater Shepparton City Council pre-kindergarten central registration.

-- Applications for Early Start kindergarten are open to children who are three years of age in the year prior to attending kindergarten.
+- Applications for Early Start Kindergarten are open to children who are three (3) years of age in the year prior to attending kindergarten.
 Further information is available at the Department of Education and Training website.

-- Only registrations made on the current pre-kindergarten central registration form will be accepted.
-Parents/Guardians should indicate their first choice of kindergarten.
+- Only registrations made on the current Pre-Kindergarten Central Registration form will be accepted.
+Parents/Guardians should indicate their first choice of Pre-Kindergarten.

 Registration forms are only valid after being date stamped or verified by the Central Registration Officer at the Council Office, 90 Welsford Street, Shepparton.

-You will receive a letter or email stating that the Central Registration Officer has received your form.
+You will receive a letter or email stating that the Central Registration Officer has received your enrolment form.
 This is not a ‘Letter of Offer’.

 - Parents will be notified by the Kindergarten or Pre-Kindergarten of successful placement by 14 September in the year of application.
-If confirmation to accept the place is not received by the service by the notified date, the place will be offered to the next child on the pre-kindergarten waiting list based on applications received prior to 30 August and access criteria.
+If confirmation to accept the place is not received by the notified date, the place will be offered to the next child on the pre-kindergarten waiting list based on applications received prior to 30 September and access criteria.

 - Where vacancies occur after 30 September at a Pre-Kindergarten, a place is offered to the first child on that services waiting list, based on the priority of access criteria.